Eaglw/Chemical_Engineering/Colloids.md

 ## Colloidal stability
 In order to create a stable colloidal system it's necessary the presence of an energy barrier.
 The two mechanism that are present regarding the aggregation of particles are [[Thermal motion|thermal agitation]] and all the [[Soft Matter/Interparticle forces|interparticle forces]].
 The presence of a barrier implies that the system is under kinetic control rather than thermodynamic control.
+We can divide the systems into:
+- Lyophobic